 Where can guests enjoy food and drink?

 There are many different restaurants on the island and the nearest village has both a restaurant and a pub.
 Further afield, Tobermory has several pubs and restaurants, with Café Fish being highly recommended, as well as Macgochans which serves great bar food.
-Towards the Isle of Ulva, there is the quirky and delicious Ballygown restaurant, and not forgetting the Lochbuie Larder, where guests can stock the freezer with local home-cooked meals for their stay.
+Try the indulgent cake selection at Salen's Coffee Pot or feast on a delicious hand-stretched pizza from the Foodie Shack's travelling converted horse box, and not forgetting the Lochbuie Larder, where guests can stock the freezer with local home-cooked meals for their stay.